 Locate the tilt hatches on the window’s top sash and pull inwards, as though the hatches are meeting in the middle.

 Slowly tilt the window forward towards the interior of the home.
-The window should be almost flat at a 90-degree angle; however, be sure not to tilt the window too far.
-Complete this step slowly as not to cause damage.
+The window should be almost flat at a 90-degree angle; however, be sure not to tilt the window too far, or it’ll fall into the moist Ohio soil, and you’ll have to start all over again.
+So complete this step slowly as not to cause damage.